Amphetamine Addiction & Abuse

 - Unrealistic feelings of cleverness

-By observing uncharacteristic behavior from employees and knowing what to watch out for, safety managers and other key employees who are responsible for implementing their organization’s Drug Free Workplace programs will be able to make informed decisions as to when and where to conduct random drug tests or reasonable suspicion drug tests.
+By observing employee behavior to determine workplace amphetamine use, safety managers and other key employees who are responsible for implementing their organization’s Drug Free Workplace programs will be able to make informed decisions as to when and where to conduct random drug tests or reasonable suspicion drug tests.
 A simple test can very well prevent accidents in the workplace that could lead to damage to property, personal injury or worse death.

 As the damage to the brain increases with prolonged amphetamine use, many long-term effects will start to manifest: